Previous: Guile Initialization Functions, Up: Linking Programs With Guile

 The main function calls scm_boot_guile to initialize Guile, passing it inner_main.
 Once scm_boot_guile is ready, it invokes inner_main, which calls scm_shell to process the command-line arguments in the usual way.

-Here is a Makefile which you can use to compile the above program.
+Here is a Makefile which you can use to compile the example program.
 It uses pkg-config to learn about the necessary compiler and linker flags.

 # Use GCC, if you have it installed.